metersploit/CMSC495/README.md

 git checkout -b your-branch-name-here
 ```

-Then make your changes.
+Make your changes.
 When you're ready to push:

 ```
 cd path/to/CSMSC495/